isc-projects/stork/doc/install.rst

 Installation
 ************

-Stork can be installed from pre-built packages or from sources.
-The following sections describe both methods.
-Unless there's a good reason to compile from sources, installing from native deb or RPM packages is easier and faster.
+Stork can be installed from pre-built packages or from sources; the following sections describe both methods.
+Unless there is a good reason to compile from sources, installing from native deb or RPM packages is easier and faster.

 .. _supported_systems: